Altar Of Oblivion

 STEEL INFERNO

-In 2020 the band joined forces with a new singer – Chris Rostoff – and while the world was shut down the band started to write new songs.
-The band then signed with From The Vaults in 2021 and entered Angioni Studios in early 2022.
-The result is the album “Evil Reign” which takes the band in a slightly different direction.
-If the Steel Inferno’s early material was akin to European metal like early Accept and Judas Priest, the newer material is closer to some of the earliest US power metal bands such as Helstar and Jag Panzer – all mixed with a fundamental inspiration from early thrash and speed metal.
+The latter, which was Steel Inferno’s debut at From The Vaults, took the band in a slightly different direction.
+If the Steel Inferno’s early material was akin to European metal like early Accept and Judas Priest, the material in that record was closer to some of the earliest US power metal bands such as Helstar and Jag Panzer – all mixed with a fundamental inspiration from early thrash and speed metal.

 Steel Inferno is: